bookofproofs/bookofproofs.github.io/_sources/history/20th-century/murray.md

 **James Murray** is a Scottish mathematician who is best known for his authoritative and extensive work  _Mathematical Biology_.

 ### Mathematical Profile (Excerpt):
-* The family tradition would have seen James become a plumber but after contracting polio as a child, this was not a possibility.
 * He spent three years at Dumfries Academy where the head of the mathematics department, Mr Ross, told him he would never make it as a mathematician!
 However James said that Mr Ross was an excellent mathematics teacher.
 * This was the result of Mr Ross's opinion of Murray's mathematical abilities.
 * In 1950-51 Murray entered the Junior Honours class in mathematics.